ayush-2810/Python-built-in-functions/README.md

 **exec()** : This function runs Python code dynamically.

 bisect_right(l,a) : This function returns the index of element greater than a in list l.

+bisect_left(l,a) : This function returns the index of element smaller than a in list l.